chrisfosterelli/chrisfosterelli.github.io/_posts/2013-10-22-collections-and-embedded-documents-in-mongodb.md

 2. __Will you most often need the embedded document *without* the parent document?__
 3. __Will you most often need the parent document *without* the embedded document?__

 If the answer to two or more of these is _yes_, you likely will want a separate collection.
 If the answer to only one of these is _yes_, a separate collection should still be considered, but likely not needed.

-## Examples
+Lastly, keep in mind these are also general theory guidelines and there are other practical considerations to look at, such as the document size limit in MongoDB if you want to embed very many documents into a parent document.
+Let's look at some examples!

-#### Comments on a blog
+## Example: comments on a blog

 You would like to create a system where people may submit comments on blog posts.
 The problem is that you are unsure if you should store the `comment` on the `post` document, or create a separate collection named `comments`.
+Most posts have a dozen or so comments.

 __Does the embedded document relate to one or more other collections?__